water-fountains/proximap/README.md

 # ProxiMap

-Proximap is a responsive web app for finding nearby public infrastructure, and uses drinking fountains as a showcase example.
+Proximap is a responsive web app written using Angular for finding nearby public infrastructure.
+Drinking fountains are used as a showcase example.
 It is being developed in conjunction with [Datablue](https://github.com/water-fountains/datablue), a tool for collecting, aggregating, and serving fountain data from Open Street Map, Wikidata, Wikimedia Commons, and Wikipedia.
 Check out [water-fountains.org](https://water-fountains.org) for more information on the overall project, and [beta.water-fountains.org](https://beta.water-fountains.org) to see a beta version of the app!